dsevinc/projects/README.md

 This repository contains the following projects:
-1. Calculator GUI built using tkinter in Python 3
-2. Game Score Counter
-3. TicTacToe Android App
+1. TicTacToe Android App
+2. Unit conversion with PySimpleGUI